Josh Rojas Player Props: Diamondbacks vs. Marlins

 Josh Rojas At The Plate

-- In 10 games played this season, he has not hit a home run.
+- In 11 games played this season, he has not hit a long ball.

-- In five games this year, Rojas has picked up an RBI, with more than one RBI once.
+- Rojas has driven in a run in five games this season (45.5%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.